+d) Deferred Resolutions

+When a resolution presents a potential legal problem, the Speaker and Association staff will contact the author to discuss the problem.
+If the sponsor is able to remedy the situation, the resolution will be published in a routine manner.
+However, if for whatever reason remedy of the legal problem is not possible, the Speaker will designate that resolution as "deferred;" it will not be published to the Association website or included in the Representative's Handbook.
+No resolution will be taken for a vote or considered by the Reference Committee if it presents real, perceived, or potential legal problems to the Association.

+e) Commendation Resolutions

+The introduction of commendation resolutions is prohibited in the Council.
+Commendations should be sent to the Board of Directors for consideration for an award or other appropriate recognition.

+f) Memorial Resolutions

-- recommend that the Council either accept or not accept the resolution as official business of the Council.
-A majority vote of the Council is required for acceptance. - e.
-Commendation Resolutions: The introduction of commendation resolutions is prohibited in the Council.
-These resolutions may be controversial in nature and, because unanimous approval is assumed without debate, commendation resolutions may serve to embarrass the Association.
-Commendations should be sent to the Board of Directors for consideration for an award or other appropriate recognition. - f.
-Memorial Resolutions: The Council may receive memorial resolutions to remember a physician who has made significant contributions to the Association.
-Memorial resolutions are printed and distributed but not read.
-The Speaker will announce the memorial resolutions and call for a moment of silence. - g.
-Bylaws Amendments: Proposed amendments to the Bylaws must follow the procedures for bylaws amendments contained with the current Bylaws of the Association.
+The Council may receive memorial resolutions to remember a physician who has made significant contributions to the Association.
+Memorial resolutions are published but not read.
+The Speaker will announce the memorial resolutions and call for a moment of silence at the regular meeting of the Council.

+g) Bylaws Amendments

+Proposed amendments to the Bylaws must follow the procedures for amendments contained with the current Bylaws of the Association.
 Any individual member or committee may offer a resolution to the Council recommending an amendment to the Bylaws.
-Resolutions recommending bylaws amendments will be subject to testimony and analysis through the reference committee process prior to voting on the floor of the Council.
-The Council may then amend and vote on the specific bylaws amendment.
-A two-thirds vote of the representatives present and voting is necessary for adoption. - 4.
-Structure of Resolutions: A resolution serves as the main motion before the Council.
+Resolutions recommending Bylaws amendments will be subject to testimony and analysis through the Reference Committee process prior to voting by the Council.
+The Council may then amend and vote on the amendment.
+A two-thirds vote of credentialed representatives is necessary for adoption.

+6. Structure of Resolutions

+A resolution serves as the main motion before the Council.
 Therefore, in order to be considered, a resolution must contain only "whereas" and "resolved" clauses.
 Improperly worded resolutions will be returned for modification.
 Preambles will not be accepted.
 For a guide to writing a resolution, please see the EMRA Representative Council Guide to Writing a Resolution.
+Council Officers are available for additional assistance but may not draft language or give the perception of influencing the author or other members of Council.

+a) Title

+The resolution title should briefly summarize the intent of the proposed resolution.
+Titles should not routinely be debated or amended by the Council; however, these may be modified by the Reference Committee or Speaker to ensure congruence with adopted resolution language.

+b) "Whereas" Clauses

-Council Officers are available for additional assistance. - a.
-Title: The resolution title should summarize in a few words the intent of the proposed resolution.
-Titles cannot be debated or amended by the Council. - b.
-"Whereas" Clauses: "Whereas" clauses serve to identify the problem at hand, advise the Council as to the timeliness or urgency of the problem, the effect of the issue upon the membership of the Association, and indicate if the action called for is contrary to, or will revise current Association policy.
+"Whereas" clauses serve to identify the problem at hand, advise the Council as to the timeliness or urgency of the problem, describe the effect of the issue upon the membership of the Association, and indicate if the action called for is contrary to, or will revise current Association policy.
 A "whereas" clause is a statement of fact.
 Information contained in the "whereas" clauses should be checked for accuracy.
-Inflammatory statements or other language that reflect poorly upon the Association will not be permitted.
+Inflammatory statements or other language that reflects poorly upon the Association is not be permitted.
 "Whereas" clauses cannot be amended or debated by the Council.
-"Whereas" clauses carry no legal effect and are discarded after Council action on the accompanying "resolved" clauses. - c.
-"Resolved" Clauses: "Resolved" clauses are either a statement of Association policy, or a directive to take specific action.
+"Whereas" clauses carry no binding effect and are discarded after Council action on the accompanying "resolved" clauses.

+c) "Resolved" Clauses

+"Resolved" clauses are either statements of Association policy, or directives to take specific action.
 A single resolution may contain both types of "resolved" clauses.
-Each clause must be able to stand independently of the others, so therefore each proposed action or policy statement must be written in a separate "resolved" clause.
-The "resolved" clauses should not refer back to the
+Each clause must be able to stand independently of the others, therefore each proposed action or policy statement must be written in a separate "resolved" clause.
+The "resolved" clauses should not refer back to the prefatory statements.
+For clarity, all proposed actions should be stated in the affirmative.
+"Resolved" clauses are debatable and may be altered by the Council.